Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Introduction

 More and more structures become available in the form of graphs and networks.
-The problem of community detection therein is a long-standing task in data science: a~plethora of solutions have already been developed (see, e.g., \cite{fortunato, su, ZHANG202286, BALTSOU2023354, cd1}).
-Still, the topic seems far from exhausted \cite{fortunato202220}.
-What constitutes a community can be understood very broadly \cite{fortunato} Therefore, many relatively different tools will aim to provide us with their own solutions to this task: is a community a group of tightly connected vertices, or is it a group of vertices that play similar roles in the graph's structure?
+The problem of community detection therein is a long-standing task in data science: a~plethora of solutions have already been developed (see, e.g., \cite{fortunato, su,wilinski2019detectability, cd1}).
+Still, the topic seems far from exhausted \cite{fortunato202220, IPM2}.
+What constitutes a community can be understood very broadly \cite{fortunato}.
+Therefore, many relatively different tools will aim to provide us with their own solutions to this task: is a community a group of tightly connected vertices, or is it a group of vertices that play similar roles in the graph's structure?
 Further, the sole existence of some mathematically definable relation allows us to construct a network in a given environment.
 However, such networks may be, for example, structured, hierarchical, temporal, evolving, or attributed.
-The various generalisations of the concept of a graph call for different community detection solutions tailored to each specific context~\cite{fortunato, cd2}.
+The various generalisations of the concept of a graph call for different community detection solutions tailored to each specific context~\cite{fortunato, cd2, IPM1}.

 Researchers in pattern recognition and statistical/machine learning have long known a similar problem under a different name: clustering~\cite{Xu}.
 At some level, we can say that the only difference between clustering and community detection is the data space considered -- the former is defined on graphs and the latter on other metric spaces, such as the Euclidean one~\cite{Xu}.
 This similarity resulted in some domain-specific approaches stemming from a common theoretical basis.
 For example, hierarchical algorithms may be successfully employed to solve both community detection and clustering tasks with little change in the implementation.
 However, with the need of more specialised methods~\cite{su}, the approaches developed in the two aforementioned fields began to diverge.